fabschurt/ansible-role-ubuntu-base/README.md

 * upload some custom config files (`config` tag)

 You can use the `--tags` option of `ansible-playbook` to apply the role partially, using the tag names provided above.
+You can also use `--skip-tags=slow` to skip slow actions, like the APT package upgrade.

 It's recommended that you reboot the targeted server(s) after applying this role.